 of Saab's employees have enrolled in Saab's Share Matching Plan 2021.
-Some participants are enrolled in several plans.
+Some participants are enrolled in sevecipants are enrolled in several plans.
 The corresponding number last year was 6,974, which means an increase of 5.5%.

 INVESTOR RELATIONS